retrogamer500/no-idea-engine/README.md

 * Customizable loading screens and state transitions
 * Automatic loading of resources defined in configuration JSON file
 * Ability to control which resources are automatically loaded or unloaded per each state
+* Load resources from file, inside the JAR, or inside a ZIP

 ### Pending items for 1.0 release:
 * Javadocs